 By Dean Ohlman

-Dean Ohlman founded and directed the Christian Nature Federation, a sort of Christian Audubon Society/Sierra Club that existed from 1989-92.
+Dean Ohlman founded and directed the Christian Nature Federation, which existed from 1989-92.
 During that time he was involved in the startup of the Evangelical Environmental Network, a contributing editor to Creation Care Magazine, and on the board of Restoring Eden.
 Dean is now the host of the RBC Ministries website dedicated to creation care and to celebrating the wonder of creation: http://www.wonderofcreation.org/.
 Dean and his wife, Marge, live in Grand Rapids, Michigan.